-Wild Card Games Cap Months Long Season
+Wild Card Games Cap Months Long Seasons

 • Playoff baseball caps long season for division titles and home-field advantages.